gerardthevice/English_Yandex_Projects/01.Music of big cities/README.md

 * Data preprocessing
 * Hypothesis testing

 **Conclusions**: The hypothesis was partially confirmed: pop music is the most popular genre in Moscow, as expected.
 In the top 10 genres there is a similar genre — Russian popular music.
-Rap is equally popular in Moscow and St. Petersburg. of users of the two capitals.Music of big cities.
+Rap is equally popular in Moscow and St. Petersburg. of users of the two capitals.Music of big cities